aws/aws-sam-cli/README.md

 ### Windows and Linux

 You can find latest releases under [Releases] in this repo.
-In case you cannot find the version or architecture you're looking for you can refer to [Other] section for build details.
+In case you cannot find the version or architecture you're looking for you can refer to [Build From Source] section for build details.

-### Other
+### Build From Source

-**`sam`** will run on Windows and Linux, but you'll need to build it from scratch.

 First, install Go (v1.8+) on your machine: [https://golang.org/doc/install](https://golang.org/doc/install), then run the following: